• Skip to main content

 Once you try this homemade red enchilada sauce recipe, why would you ever buy sauce again!
 This homemade sauce is bursting with flavor that can be used on a variety of Mexican recipes from fajitas, tacos, burritos, and of course enchiladas like my favorite enchilada pie and beef or chicken enchiladas.

 Sauce recipes like this demand quality spices.
-Check out these amazing spices from Spiceology.
-I recommend the Mexican oregano, the light or dark chili powder, and smoked paprika.
-However, all of their spices are fantastic and affordable.
+I recommend Mexican oregano, light or dark chili powder, and smoked paprika.

 🍞 Is there gluten in enchilada sauce?